 UPCS offers Middle School Basketball for boys & girls.
-Students must meet all eligibility requirements in order to remain on the team and maintain a minimum GPA of 2.5.
+Students must meet all eligibility requirements in order to remain on the team.

 Other Sports

 Students who attend UPCS and want to play on their home district's sports teams may do so.
 By law, a student attending a charter school is given the same opportunity to participate in his home district's extracurricular activities as other students attending the district.
 UPCS students who play sports for their home districts must meet the eligibility requirements (including academic) set forth by those districts.